sparkle-project/sparkle-project.github.io/documentation/index.md

 If your app already has an older version of Sparkle or you wish to migrate to Sparkle 2.0 beta, see [upgrading from previous versions](/documentation/upgrading/).

-Note sandboxed applications are only supported in Sparkle 2.0 which is currently in beta.
+Note sandboxed applications are only supported in Sparkle 2 (beta).

 ### 1. Add the Sparkle framework to your project